cameronrye/doskit/README.md

 ## 💻 Code Mode - C Development

-DosKit includes a powerful **Code Mode** that transforms it into a complete C development environment for DOS applications!
+DosKit includes a powerful **Code Mode** that transforms it into a complete C development environment for DOS applications with **real DOS compilation**!

 ### ✨ What is Code Mode?

-Code Mode provides a browser-based IDE for writing, compiling, and running C programs that execute in the DOS emulator.
+Code Mode provides a browser-based IDE for writing, compiling, and running C programs using the **Open Watcom C/C++ compiler** - a real DOS compiler running in the js-dos emulator.
 It features:

 - **Monaco Editor**: The same editor that powers VS Code, with syntax highlighting and IntelliSense
+- **Open Watcom Compiler**: Real DOS C/C++ compiler (not a simulator!) running in browser
-- **Real C Compilation**: WebAssembly-based compiler generates actual DOS executables
+- **Authentic Compilation**: Generates actual DOS MZ executables with full C language support
 - **Instant Execution**: Compiled programs run immediately in the integrated DOS emulator
-- **Build Panel**: Real-time compilation feedback with errors, warnings, and statistics
+- **Build Panel**: Real-time compilation feedback with detailed errors, warnings, and statistics
+- **Advanced Options**: Memory models, optimization levels, and compiler flags
+- **Multi-file Projects**: Compile and link multiple source files together
 - **Project Templates**: Quick-start templates for common DOS programming patterns

 ### 🚀 Quick Start with Code Mode